moleculerjs/site/source/docs/0.14/actions.md

 ```

 ### Metadata
-Send meta informations to services with `meta` property.
+Send meta information to services with `meta` property.
 Access it via `ctx.meta` in action handlers.
 Please note at nested calls the meta is merged.
 ```js
 broker.createService({
     name: "test",